 Tolcarne beach in Newquay, from halfway down the steps.

 It was a bright, cold morning for my February return to Tolcarne beach in Newquay.
 Defined by what you can see from it, the beach nevertheless felt tranquil and welcoming in its own right.
-I chatted to some students, who were on their way to take an exam in a building by the beach.
+Some students were on their way to take an exam in a building by the beach.

 The view from Tolcarne beach in Newquay.

 Tolcarne is the least publicised of the Newquay beaches, perhaps because of the steep steps by which the beach is accessed from above, on all but a low tide.
 As a result, some locals use the beach for bass fishing, guaranteed peace and quiet at this time of the year.
 I liked the views across to the harbour at Newquay and further on to the Hewer’s Hut and the old lifeboat house.
 Facilities vary through the seasons, full on in the summer.